jmeyer24/SuperAwesomeFractalExplorer/README.md

 ### Präsentation

-* Shader Erklären? -> Details Erklären -> Code zeigen
+- Shader Erklären?
+&rarr; Details Erklären?
+&rarr; Code zeigen?
-* Fractale erklären?
+- Fractale erklären?
-* (Anzahl Fractale reichen?)
+- Anzahl Fractale reichen?

-* Was wir glauben zu wissen:
+**Was wir glauben zu wissen:**
-	+ Wie lange die Präsentation -> 15 Minuten
+- 15 Minuten Präsentation
-	+ Live-Demo
+- Live-Demo
-	+ Bilder machen!
+- Bilder machen!

-showing pictures/demo -> at start? at the end? overall goal simple example
+> - showing pictures/demo
+> - overall goal
+> - simple example
-5 min explanation of implementation focus on shader (implementation challenges) runtime optimization?? -> maybe
+> - 5 min explanation of implementation
+>	- focus on shader (implementation challenges)
+> - maybe runtime optimization

--> send some preemptive slides
+&rarr; send some preemptive slides

 ### Report

-* Wie lange soll der sein?
+- Wie lange soll der sein?
-* Wie viel Theorie soll da rein? -> Fractale/Shader
+- Wie viel Theorie soll da rein? -> Fractale/Shader
-* (Methodenteil (THREE.js, GLSL, Webbrowser) aufzählen?)
+- Methodenteil (THREE.js, GLSL, Webbrowser) aufzählen?
-* Bilder in Report Anhang?
+- Bilder in Report Anhang?
-* Extra Parameter für Mandelbrot (a-g bei Controls) -> Formeln für schwierigere Fraktale
+- Extra Parameter für Mandelbrot (a-g bei Controls) -> Formeln für schwierigere Fraktale

-similar to a scientific paper
+> similar to a scientific paper:
--> theory -> some formulas
+> - theory (some formulas)
--> implementation details (code examples)
+> - implementation details (code examples)
--> shader examples
+> - shader examples
+> - result pictures
--> shader pipeline?! -> slides von scientific visualization -> result pictures
+> - shader pipeline?! (slides von scientific visualization)

 ### Other

-* iteration-max specified or "your fractal is loading..."
+- iteration-max specified or "your fractal is loading..."
+> Answer:
-	+ Answer: specify max which lies over real-time usage, color to mark optimum
+> - specify max which lies over real-time usage
+> - color to mark optimum

 ## Setup

 In the file "Setup and Learning/assignment1_SS21.pdf" there is an explanation of the setup for using "npm" and the localhost (e.g. the environment setup)

-In the respective folders with the name "Setup..." you can find different setups of Three.js usages These were part of the Lecture "Scientific Visualization" from Jun.Prof.
+In the respective folders with the name "Setup..." you can find different setups of Three.js usages
+These were part of the Lecture "Scientific Visualization" from Jun.Prof.
 Michael Krone in Summersemester 2021, only for learning purposes, no distribution

 ## Appendix and Credits